great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_use_custom_expectations.md

 import Prerequisites from '../creating_custom_expectations/components/prerequisites.jsx' import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
+import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-Custom [**Expectations**](../../../reference/expectations/expectations.md) are extensions to the core functionality of Great Expectations.
+Custom <TechnicalTag tag="expectation" text="Expectations"/> are extensions to the core functionality of Great Expectations.
 Many Custom Expectations may be fit for a very specific purpose, or be at lower levels of stability and feature maturity than the core library.

 As such, they are not available for use from the core library, and require registration and import to become available.